brooklynrail/brooklynrail-platform/content/events/2022/01/the-weather-laurie-anderson.md

 ---
-title: "The Weather: Laurie Anderson"
+title: "Laurie Anderson: The Weather"
-deck: Featuring Laurie Anderson and Paul D. Miller
+deck: Featuring Anderson and Paul D. Miller
 summary: "Artist Laurie Anderson joins Rail Editor-at-Large Paul D. Miller for a conversation.
 We conclude with a poetry reading by Charles Theonia. "
 people: